Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-print exactly and that piece of art is useful" - Dora Korpar, 2015-10-19
+print  exactly "Programming is like building a multilingual puzzle